jpoulin587/CyberBarbershop/README.md

 ## Installation
-You can activate this app by Follow the heroky link in the deply section.
+You can activate this app by Follow the heroku link in the deploy section.

 ## Usage
 You can make use of this app by following these directions:  None.
 It's a web app